Comparison

 -

-Every recipe that uses flags + experimentation patterns Agentry supports.
+Every playbook that uses flags + experimentation patterns Agentry supports.

 Try Agentry against your real data.